hanabi/hanabi.github.io/docs/level-14.md

   - Cathy sees that red 2, clued with a rank clue, connects to the yellow 1 but is not a valid finesse target for it.
 Therefore, this must be a double bluff, and she blind-plays green 1 from her *Finesse Position*.
   - At first, Donald thought that the 2 in his hand was yellow or green 2 (as a *Finesse* on either Bob or Cathy).
   - After Bob blind-played, Donald thought that the 2 in his hand was yellow 2 (as a *Finesse* on Bob).
   - After Cathy blind-played, Donald knows that this was a *Double Bluff*.
-He first marks his 2 as a red, yellow, blue or purple 2, since any of those would cause Bob to blindplay.
-He then erases the yellow note, since Cathy's blindplay indicates that the 2 is not a valid finesse target for the yellow 1.
+He first marks his 2 as a red, yellow, blue or purple 2, since any of those would cause Bob to blind-play.
+He then erases the yellow note, since Cathy's blind-play indicates that the 2 is not a valid finesse target for the yellow 1.

 <DoubleBluffThatLooksLikeTwoFinesses />